GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 For same-organization billing, we configure a custom organization role that can set IAM bindings, via a delegated role grant to limit its scope to the relevant roles.

-For details on how to configure the different billing account modes, refer to the [How to run this stage](#how-to-run-this-stage) section below.
+For details on configuring the different billing account modes, refer to the [How to run this stage](#how-to-run-this-stage) section below.

 ### Naming

-We are intentionally not supporting random prefix/suffixes for names, as that is an antipattern that is typically only used in development, and does not map to the actual production usage we see at customers, who always adopt a fixed naming convention.
+We are intentionally not supporting random prefix/suffixes for names, as that is an antipattern typically only used in development.
+It does not map to our customer's actual production usage, who always adopt a fixed naming convention.

 What is implemented here is a fairly common convention, composed of tokens ordered by relative importance: